grafana/agent/docs/sources/flow/reference/cli/run.md

-The agent will advertise its own address as `--cluster.advertise-address` to other agent nodes; if this is empty it will attempt to find a suitable address to advertise from a list of default network interface.
+The agent will advertise its own address as `--cluster.advertise-address` to other agent nodes; if this is empty it will attempt to find a suitable address to advertise from a list of default network interfaces.
 The agent must be reachable over HTTP on this address as communication happens over the agent's HTTP server.